SSbit01/secure-otp-server/README.md

 > In the next few days, I will explain in detail how this server works.

 > [!CAUTION]
 > Although this server takes many security precautions, additional measures such as DDoS protection, rate limiting and throttling are necessary.
-I recommend adding them externally.
+It is recommended to add them externally (via CDN or proxies).
 >
 > If you find any vulnerabilities, please feel free to report them.
 The best way is to email them before publishing, in case derivative works of this template are used in production.
 You can find my email address in my profile or in the `author` field of the `package.json`.

+## Urgent To-Do list

+- Add rate limiting using token metadata, as a second line of defense.
+  - 400 ms as default between each OTP verification (configurable).

 ## Features